 Tanzania plans to get a credit rating and sell its first Eurobond in 12 months, central bank Governor Benno Ndulu said in an interview.
-The government has appointed Citigroup Inc. (C) as an adviser, which told the country it should issue at least $500 million, he said.
+The government has appointed Citigroup Inc. (C:US) as an adviser, which told the country it should issue at least $500 million, he said.

 To contact the reporters on this story: Andres R. Martinez in Johannesburg at firstname.lastname@example.org; David Malingha Doya in Dar es Salaam at email@example.com